shivshankardayal/full-website/books/c/source/basics.rst

 ``int``.
 This means that the size of these variables will be same as ``int``.
 Note that C is a statically typed language and all types have predefined memory requirements.
 In cour case, int requires 4 bytes on 32-bit systems.

+Here I have created a video about variables of C.

+.. youtube:: 6whuGZwv2-k

+A video about ``printf`` and ``scanf``.

+.. youtube:: U3jCSTR7Ulo

 Now I will talk about ``printf()`` function.
 This function is declared in ``stdio.h``.
 The prototype of ``printf()`` is